Enter your email and password to access secured content, members only resources and discount prices.

 To promote policies and provide services which enhance our members’ business practices, products and profitability, consistent with the highest standards of professional and commercial conduct.

 In 1945, we set out to unite the housing industry.
 Since then, trusted HIA members have helped millions of Australians build their dream home.
 It’s in our heritage and our hearts.
-Beyond our heritage, we’re about building the future – in many more ways than just building houses.
+Beyond our heritage, we’re about building the future – in more ways than just building houses.

-We’re about building security through belonging and strength in numbers so that every business can be part of something bigger – affecting change that matters to all Australians and creating more opportunities for everyone.
+We’re about building security through belonging and strength in numbers so every business can be part of something bigger – affecting change that matters to all Australians and creating more opportunities for everyone.
 We believe in putting people first.

 We’re about sharing industry-leading knowledge and tailor-made advice to keep each HIA member at the forefront of the industry.
 We work with our members’ best interests at heart because their success is our success.
 And when the housing industry is going well, it’s good for all Australians.